masuday/Blupf90TutorialStandard/mrode_c08ex081_social_interaction.md

 Model
 -----

-When an animal is raised with a few other animals in a limited space (e.g., a pen or cage), there is social interaction (e.g., competition) among the animals.
+When an animal is raised with a few other animals in a limited space (for example, a pen or cage), there is social interaction (for example, competition) among the animals.
 The animal's phenotype will be affected with its own genetic and environmental effects as well as the competitors' contributions.
 The competitors' effects look like environmental contributions to the animal.
 This structure is similar to the maternal animal model introduced in the previous section.
 Some of the competitors' contributions can come from genes carried by the competitors and the rest comes from non-genetic factors.
 The genetic component can be correlated with the animal's direct genetic effect.
 A statistical model should include a complicated covariance structure.

 In this example, we have 3 pens and each pen has 3 animals ($n = 3$).
-See the textbook for detailed formulation.
+See the textbook for details for detailed formulation.

 The model contains sex as the fixed effect; the direct and associative genetic effects, pen (group), and common environmental (full-sibs) effects as random effects.
-The author assume $n = 3$ and $\sigma_g^2 = 12.12$ (group variance), $\sigma_e^2 = 60.6$ (the original residual variance),
-$\sigma_e^{2*} =60.6 - 12.12 = 48.48$ (the final residual variance), $\sigma_c^2 = 12.5$ (common environmental variance)
+The author assume $n = 3$ and $\sigma_g^2 = 12.12$ (group variance), $\sigma_e^2 = 60.6$ (the original residual variance), $\sigma_e^{2*} =60.6 - 12.12 = 48.48$ (the final residual variance), $\sigma_c^2 = 12.5$ (common environmental variance) and
-and
 $$
 \mathbf{G}_{0}
 =